 📖Variations

-With herbs: Minced dill and chives can be added to the cream cheese schmear.
+Herbs: Minced dill and chives can be added to the cream cheese schmear.
 This is a popular choice with readers.

-With everything seasoning: Add this to the cream cheese schmear, which will give it a slight garlic taste.
+Everything seasoning: Add this to the cream cheese schmear, which will give it a slight garlic taste.

-With a salty, crispy topping: Add freshly grated parmesan to the tops of the canapés before baking for added crispness and flavor.
+Salty, crispy topping: Add freshly grated parmesan to the tops of the canapés before baking for added crispness and flavor.

-With bleu cheese and bacon: Add ½ cup crumbled bleu cheese to the schmear instead of Swiss; sprinkle a few crumbles of bacon on top before rolling up the bread.
+Bleu cheese and bacon: Add ½ cup crumbled bleu cheese to the schmear instead of Swiss; sprinkle a few crumbles of bacon on top before rolling up the bread.

 🍽Equipment